vanjs-org/van/addons/van_cone/docs/COMPONENT_GUIDE.md

 `query` - an object of query string parameters, if none exist in the url this will be an empty object.

-`context` - additional context (for example prefetched data) can be passed to the component when navigating programmatically.
+`context` - additional context (for example prefetched data) can be passed to the component when navigating using the [link component](./API_REFERENCE.md#linkprops-children) or the programmatic navigation function [navigate](./API_REFERENCE.md#navigateroutename-options).
 If none is provided this will be an empty object.
 Typically this would be an object but it could be any data type.
-See [link](./API_REFERENCE.md#linkroutename-props-children), [navigate](./API_REFERENCE.md#navigateroutename-options), and [handleNav](./API_REFERENCE.md#handlenavevent-context) for information on programmatic navigation.

 ## examples